prakharrai1609/Work-manager/README.md

-# Work-manager
+# Work-manager 📝
-The work manager app will never let you miss your deadlines!
+<li>The work manager app will never let you miss your deadlines!</li>
-The system is made made in order to make sure you can keep a check of your pending and completed tasks so you never miss any deadlines again.
+<li>The system is made made in order to make sure you can keep a check of your pending and completed tasks so you never miss any deadlines again.</li>
-It is implemented in Node.js & Express.js and uses Ejs templating as well!.
+<li>It is implemented in Node.js & Express.js and uses Ejs templating as well!.</li>

 ## How to run this?